benoitpas/aoc-2019-haskell/README.md

 # Day 11
 The first part is quite straightforward, it is a matter of reusing the IntCode interpreter and 'wire' it to handle a new type of input/output.

+The second part is also fairly simple, the initial grid changes and the output needs to be displayed as an ascii grid.